-Appendix 4-3-5

 Registration Conditions and Control Inspection Points of Overseas Manufacturers of Imported Food for Special Dietary Use

 Registration number:

 Enterprise name:

 Address:

 Date of filling in:

 Notes:

 1. According to the Regulations of the People's Republic of China on the Registration and Administration of Overseas Manufacturers of Imported Food (Decree No.248 of the General Administration of Customs of China), the sanitary conditions of overseas manufacturers of food for special dietary use applying for registration in China shall conform to Chinese laws, regulations, standards and norms.
 The table is for the overseas competent authorities of imported food for special dietary use to carry out official inspections on manufacturers of food for special dietary use based on the listed main conditions, bases and inspection focuses.
 At the same time, overseas manufacturers of food for special dietary use fill in and submit supporting materials based on the listed main conditions and bases, and carry out self-examination against the inspection focuses for self-assessment before applying for registration.